wiseman-timelord/Mp3ToSlWav/README.md

 ## DEVELOPMENT
 - Linux compatibility: cMake for linux?
 This requires research.
-- Formats for other games: Bethesda games maybe.
+- Formats for other games: Menu and json, toggle between differing sample formats, most likely Bethesda games, maybe someth else too.
 - Large file support: Break down mp3's larger than 10 seconds into 10 second segments, logically named "*_000.wav"-"*_999.wav".
 - Improve display: try to show input format for each file, and just print the sl format at the top once or something, maybe file size differences.